 Longleat’s ‘Festival of Light’ which started in 2014, features thousands of giant lanterns and was seen by more than 180,000 visitors last year.

 As part of Longleat’s continued 50-year anniversary celebrations during 2016, LCI were briefed to design and create a new Christmas-themed show as a special highlight of the seasonal displays.

 LCI’s Creative Director, Andrew Day, wrote the story about a boy who goes in search of a magic Christmas Tree and discovers the true meaning of Christmas.
 This became ‘The Magic Tree’ show.
 The projection content and the tree graphics were all designed and created by the LCI in-house team.

 The show utilised a large-scale installation using the latest display technologies.

-A 20 metre high ‘Christmas Tree’ made up of over 80,000 pixel mapped lights is controlled via a Disguise Media Server.
+A twenty metre high ‘Christmas Tree’ made up of over 80,000 pixel mapped lights was designed by LCI.
+It is controlled via a Disguise Media Server.
 There are also seven Panasonic 8500 Lumen projectors in Vizbox projection enclosures to create the 3D video mapped projection onto the wall of the Longleat Stable building.
 Lasers and LED uplighting provide further enhancement.
-The entire show is controlled by Disguise media servers, EnTech lighting control, RTI lasers and K-array audio.
+The entire show is controlled by Medialon Show Control, Disguise media servers, EnTech lighting control, RTI lasers and K-array audio.